 Mr. Hooper testified NIPSCO's overall revenue increase requested in this proceeding is approximately \$21.4 million, or 1.4% above the revenue requirement of NIPSCO's 2015 rate case plus the inclusion of trackers that NIPSCO customers will be paying by the time the Step 2 rates in this proceeding are implemented.
-He stated that this is a policy case dealing with the changing energy marketplace.
 Mr. Hooper explained that since 2010, NIPSCO has been allowing its industrial customers to assume more market risk in exchange for supporting less of NIPSCO's production costs.
 He stated the new industrial service structure proposed here is the next step in this evolutionary process.
 He explained that in exchange for taking a set amount of contract demand for a period of five years, NIPSCO's largest, most sophisticated customers will be allowed to make more decisions regarding their energy procurement.
-Transitioning much of NIPSCO's industrial load to the proposed market-sensitive rate structure requires better cost recovery alignment resulting in a near term shifting of some fixed costs currently being recovered from the industrial customers to other customers, but will establish a more sustainable rate platform going forward.
-Mr. Hooper had no doubt that if the economics continue, and NIPSCO does not respond, there is a high probability that more industrial load will leave the system, and once gone, the chances that it will return, at least in the near-term, are low.
-He stated that NIPSCO's generation needs will change over time, and its remaining firm customers will receive the benefits of those changes.
+Transitioning much of NIPSCO's industrial load to the proposed market-sensitive rate structure requires better cost recovery alignment resulting in a near-term shifting of some fixed costs currently being recovered from the industrial customers to other customers, but will establish a more sustainable rate platform going forward.
+Mr. Hooper stated that if the economics continue and NIPSCO does not respond, there is a high probability that more industrial load will leave the system and with a low likelihood that it would return, at least in the near term.

-Mr. Hooper testified that NIPSCO's coal-fired generating units have seen a decrease in utilization in the economically optimized MISO market.
-He stated that with current natural gas prices, NIPSCO's coal-fired generating units that have historically been used to serve base-load find themselves being the marginal units.
-He stated that ramping up and down aging coal units causes increased maintenance costs as the units were not designed to operate in that manner.
-In addition, the recent responses to NIPSCO's Request for Proposals for generation provided more cost effective resources available to serve NIPSCO's load.
+Mr. Hooper testified that NIPSCO's coal-fired generating units have seen decreased usage in the economically optimized MISO market.
+He stated that with current natural gas prices, NIPSCO's coal-fired generating units that have historically been used to serve baseload find themselves being the marginal units.
+He stated that ramping up and down aging coal units causes increased maintenance costs because the units were not designed to operate in that manner.
+In addition, the recent responses to NIPSCO's Request for Proposals ("RFP") for generation provided more cost effective resources available to serve NIPSCO's load.

-Mr. Hooper testified that with the Preferred Plan in NIPSCO's 2018 IRP, NIPSCO is proposing to retire all Schahfer coal fired generating units by December 31, 2023, and its Michigan City Unit 12 by December 31, 2028.
-He stated that while the alternative depreciation study conducted by Mr. Spanos also uses these retirement dates, for purposes of calculating the economic benefit of NIPSCO's alternative plans, NIPSCO used a 2030 retirement date for all coal-fired units and assumed recovery of and on those assets over that period of time.
+Mr. Hooper testified that with the Preferred Plan in NIPSCO's 2018 IRP, NIPSCO is proposing to retire all Schahfer coal-fired generating units by December 31, 2023, and its Michigan City Unit 12 by December 31, 2028.
+He stated that while the alternative depreciation study conducted by Mr. Spanos also uses these retirement dates, for purposes of calculating the economic benefit of NIPSCO's alternative plans, NIPSCO used a 2030 retirement date for all coal-fired units and assumed recovery of and on those assets over that period.
 The depreciation rates, which NIPSCO proposes to implement in this proceeding are based upon a December 31, 2030 date.